 In the eyes of your potential clients, you want to be the local expert.
 On everything.
 Filling your website with solid, well researched, local market information and content will go a long way towards establishing you as that expert.

 Think about this for a minute.
-A potential home buyer or seller, searching the internet, can find thousands of articles, pages, websites, and blog posts, that deal with general information like; “How to Finance Your Dream Home” or “What to Look for During a Home Inspection.”
-But few if any Realtors are providing them with, i.e. local information like, “Where to Live if You Have a Horse.”
+A homeowner, potential home buyer or seller, or apartment hunter, searching the internet, can find thousands of articles, pages, websites, and blog posts, that deal with general information like; “How to Finance Your Dream Home,” “What to Look for During a Home Inspection,” or “How to negotiate your lease agreement.”
+But few if any real estate professionals or contractors are providing them with, i.e. local information like, “Where to Live if You Have a Horse.”

 Additionally, how many buyers and sellers do you suppose would share an article like “What to Look for During a Home Inspection?”
 That kind of information is all over the internet.
 Anyone can find it.
 But an article about their own town or city or neighborhood?
 An article with information specific to their community?
 That’s shareable content.
 And that’s what you want on your website.

 Check out the sample article below and when you’re ready to set started driving traffic to your site, give me a call or drop me a line.